Wilfrid M. de Freitas - Bookseller

 H-1776

 Rendell, Ruth.
 The Keys to the Street.
 London: Hutchinson, 1996.
 First edition.
-As new in dust jacket, signed by the author.
+As new in pictorial dust jacket, signed by the author.

 $25